dlang/DIPs/DIPs/1NNN-RA.md

     return o1.cmp(p2);
 }
 ```
-As you can see in the example, if we can't dynamic cast to `Ordered`, then we can't compare the instances.
+As one can see in the example, if we can't dynamic cast to `Ordered`, then we can't compare the instances.
 Otherwise, we can safely call the `cmp` function and let dynamic dispatch do the rest.

 Any other class, `class T`, that desires to be comparable, needs to extend ProtoObject and implement `Ordered`.
 ```D